Characterising blenders via covering relations and cone conditions: Proof of Theorem

-for some $l^\prime \in L$, such that conditions~\emph{(B1)} and~\emph{(B2)} are satisfied.
+for some $l^\prime \in L$, for~\emph{(B1)} and~\emph{(B2)} to hold.
 Considering an arbitrary horizontal disk $[h]$ of some mother set $M_l$, we take $N_{i_0} \subseteq M_l$ as the initial h-set that intersects with $[h]$ and construct a covering sequence that satisfies cone conditions.
 The length and the choice of the h-sets involved in this covering sequence and the choice of $l^\prime \in L$ generally depends on the choice of $M_l$ and the choice of $[h]$.
 Intuitively, a sequence of the form~\eqref{eq:connecting-sequence} allows us to establish a `link' between a horizontal disk $[h]$ in a mother set $M_l$ and a possibly different mother set $M_{l^\prime}$.
 For each such sequence, the set $M_{l^\prime}$ is placed at the end.
 Such a sequence can be constructed as a covering sequence of h-sets with cone conditions precisely if conditions~\emph{(B1)} and~\emph{(B2)} hold for some $(d_x,\, d_y, \,d_u,\, d_s)$ with $d_y > d_s$.

-\begin{remark} In fact, conditions~\emph{(B1)} and~\emph{(B2)} ensure that we are able to find sequences of the form~\eqref{eq:connecting-sequence}.
-By~\emph{(B1)} we can always start from some h-set $N_{i_0}$ that, in a good way, intersects a horizontal disk $[h]$ from a mother set $M_l$.
-Condition~\emph{(B2)} ensures for any given h-set $N_i$ that, if there is no $l^\prime \in L$ such that $N_i= M_{l^\prime}$ then $N_i$ covers some other h-set.
-Hence, a covering starting from $N_{i_0}$ either covers some $M_{l^{\prime}}$ in one step, or it can be continued to a longer sequence of coverings of the form~\eqref{eq:connecting-sequence}.
-Condition~\emph{(B2)} also ensures that each such sequence ends with a mother set $M_{l^\prime}$ for some $l^\prime \in L$.
+\begin{remark} In fact, conditions~(B1) and~(B2) ensure that we are able to find sequences of the form~\eqref{eq:connecting-sequence}.
+By~(B1) we can always start from some h-set $N_{i_0}$ that, in a good way, intersects a horizontal disk $[h]$ from a mother set $M_l$.
+Condition~(B2) ensures for any given h-set $N_i$ $f$-covers some other h-set.
+Hence, a covering starting from $N_{i_0}$ either $f$-covers some $M_{l^{\prime}}$ in one step, or it can be continued to a longer sequence of coverings of the form~\eqref{eq:connecting-sequence}.
+Condition~(B2) also ensures that each such sequence ends with a mother set $M_{l^\prime}$ for some $l^\prime \in L$.
 (We cannot have infinite sequences since for each covering, the sets need to be enlarged along the $y_u$-coordinate; an infinite sequence of coverings would lead to a blow-up.)
 Thus, we start in a horizontal disk in a mother set $M_l$ and finish in this or another mother set $M_{l^\prime}$. \end{remark}

 As an example, Figure~\ref{fig:coverblender} illustrates how such a covering can be found near a homoclinic orbit to a hyperbolic fixed point $p$.
 The mother set $M_l$ in panel~(a) is chosen such that it contains $p$ and part of its stable and unstable manifolds, denoted $W^u(p)$ and $W^s(p)$, respectively.
 Near a homoclinic orbit, the sequence of h-sets $N_i$, with $N_{i_0} \in \{N_1,N_2\} \subset M_l$, can be chosen such that, after a sequence of coverings, the h-set $N_{i_k}$, for some $i_k \in I$, returns to $M_l$; hence, $M_{l^\prime} = M_l$ in this example.
 Figure~\ref{fig:coverblender}(a) shows two sequences of h-sets: one covering starts with $N_{i_0} = N_1$ (dark blue) and the other covering starts with $N_{i_0} = N_2$ (light blue).
 The h-sets are positioned along the intersections of the stable and unstable manifold of $p$.
 Successive h-sets $N_{i_m}$ in the covering sequence must be increasingly elongated along their corresponding $y_u$-coordinates, which also means that the final mother set $M_{l^\prime}$ in the sequence is chosen to be large along this coordinate; consequently, it will not cover any of the sets $N_{i_k}$ since these are smaller along $y_u$.